 Brette's Answer: The school can have contact with him unless you have legal custody and tell them they cannot.
 They should not be giving out your contact information however.

-What can I do if I’m excluded from all school decisions and information?
+What can I do if I’m excluded from all educational decisions and information?

 Margarite's Question: I just found out that my daughter’s father appointed his step mother to handle school enrollment and IEP assessments etc. Both of them alienate me from everything, from doctor appointments to school choice.
 They contact and interview her and I’m nowhere in the picture.
 I’m struggling to find out what’s going on or any school status.